yiphei/yif-AI/future_attention_transformer/README.md

 ![sdasd](assets/matrix_3.png)

-But it seems wasteful to throw away so much information.
-So we can ask the model to also predict the upper right triangle, whose true value we do have.
+However, it seems wasteful to throw away so much information.
+Instead, we can ask the model to "predict" the masked upper right triangle part of the attention by having it compute the output contribution from it.
+In other words, asumming that $out_{encoder}$ is the output of attention block if no mask were applied to the attention matrix and $out_{decoder}$ is the output if a mask were applied, then we are asking the model to compute $out_{mask} = out_{encoder} - out_{decoder}$.
+Once $out_{mask}$ is computed, its addition to $out_{decoder}$ becomes the final output of the attention head.
+Then, we can calculate an attention loss on $out_{mask}$ since we know the true $out_{mask}$, which is added to the model's final loss.

 ## Architecture

-At the high-level, the architecture is just the canonical decoder-only transformer but with changes to the multi attention head block also trying to compute the upper right triangle.
-Finally, an attention loss is computed for every attention matrix and that loss is added to the final model loss.
+At the high-level, the architecture is just the canonical decoder-only transformer but with a modified multi attention head block that also predicts the upper right triangle.
+Finally, an attention loss is computed for every predicted attention matrix and that loss is added to the final model loss.

 ### Multi Attention Head